Curb Your Toilet Header Photo

 Project Overview

-During the Seinfeld reunion season of Curb Your Enthusiasm, there was a scene where George Costanza had a genius idea of inventing an app called the iToilet.
+During the Seinfeld reunion season of Curb Your Enthusiasm, George Costanza pitches his million dollar idea: an app called the iToilet.
 In Jerry's wise words, the iToilet is "an iPhone application that leads via your GPS to the nearest acceptable toilet wherever you are in the world."

 Goals & Objectives